 Standards vary by industry, of course, but high profits will result in a high-profit margin and indicate that your business is in good financial standing.
 A low-profit margin is an indicator of low pricing, high operating costs, and/or insufficient revenue generation.

-In order to improve your financial ratios related to profitability, you must try and cut down all unnecessary operating costs and boost your profit margin.
+In order to improve your financial ratios related to profitability, you need to reduce or eliminate all unnecessary operating costs and boost your gross profit margin.
 The opportunities to do so are too many to list, but a detailed analysis of both your costs and pricing structure is a great start.